 - Canada was listed 10th among countries according to rates of incidence of type 1 diabetes among children.

 - The rate of incidence of type 1 among children ages 0-14 is nearly 22 out of 100,000.

-- There is a prevalence rate of 0.3% of type 1 among children and adolescents ages 0-19.
+- There is a prevalence rate of 0.3 percent of type 1 among children and adolescents ages 0-19.

-- DKA is found 15 to 67% of the time when type 1 is diagnosed.
+- Diabetic ketoacidosis (DKA) is found 15 to 67 percent of the time when type 1 is diagnosed.

-- In children under five years old, boys were found to be more likely to be affected by type 1 than girls, according to the Government of Canada.
+- In children under 5 years old, boys were found to be more likely to be affected by type 1 than girls, according to the Government of Canada.

 - Check out the Beyond Type 1 Canada page for more information about support and resources!

 - Worldwide, the rate of incidence of type 1 diabetes is increasing, and this trend also affects New Zealand.
-Over the last 25 years, the rate of incidence went up by over 12%.
+Over the last 25 years, the rate of incidence went up by over 12 percent.